Ketamine-Assisted Psychotherpay (KAP)

 Preparation sessions

-Once you receive your ketamine lozenges, we will schedule time together for our KAP preparation, dosing and integration sessions.
-Preparation session(s) will be scheduled just like regular therapy sessions prior to the KAP dosing session.
-The goal of a preparation session(s) is to align on the process and set intentions for our KAP sessions together.
+Once you get your ketamine lozenges, we will schedule time together for our KAP preparation, dosing and integration sessions Preparation sessions will be scheduled similarly to regular therapy sessions before the KAP session.
+In this session we focus on aligning our purpose for the process and set intentions for our KAP sessions together.

 KAP Dosing Session